natcap/invest.users-guide/source/urban_cooling_model.rst

 The value of temperature reduction can be assessed in at least three ways:

-    i) energy savings from reduced electricity consumption, when A/C is prevalent;
+    i) energy savings from reduced A/C electricity consumption;
     ii) gain in work productivity for outdoor workers;
     iii) decrease in heat-related morbidity and mortality.

-The model provides estimates of the first two, energy savings and work productivity, based on global regression analyses or local data.
+The model provides estimates of (i) energy savings and (ii) work productivity based on global regression analyses or local data.

-Energy savings: the model uses a relationship between energy consumption and temperature (e.g. summarized by Santamouris et al., 2015), to calculate energy savings and associated costs for a building :math:`b`:
+**Energy savings:** the model uses a relationship between energy consumption and temperature (e.g. summarized by Santamouris et al., 2015) to calculate energy savings and associated costs for a building :math:`b`:

 .. math:: Energy.savings(b)= consumption.increase(b) \cdot (\overline{T_{air,MAX} - T_{air,i}})
     :label: energy_savings_kwh